Director of Graduate Studies: Ryan Gutenkunst (email@example.com)

-The Molecular and Cellular Biology (MCB) track or subplan of the Professional Science Master’s in Applied Biosciences GIDP is designed for students who wish to possess a graduate-level education that integrates knowledge in the biological sciences, management, business, and law.
+The Molecular and Cellular Biology (MCB) track or subplan of the Applied Biosciences GIDP is designed for students who wish to possess a graduate-level education that integrates knowledge in the biological sciences, management, business, and law.
 Students graduating in this track will be prepared for professional careers in government, academia, or in industry in such fields as biotechnology, pharmaceuticals, bioinformatics, medical research, and agriculture.

 The discipline of Molecular and Cellular Biology is the study of life processes.
 What types of activities are carried out by cells, and how do cells make these activities work?
 Our department aims for its students to develop a deep understanding of current ideas and problems in molecular and cellular biology and to build foundational skills in logic, reasoning, self-expression, and communication.